r-near/near-abi-py/README.md

 4. Generating a standardized ABI schema following NEAR's specifications
 5. Validating the schema against the official metaschema

+For multi-file projects:

+1. The tool scans the entire directory for Python files
+2. It analyzes each file for contract functions
+3. Functions from all files are combined into a single comprehensive ABI
+4. The tool automatically identifies likely main contract files

 The resulting ABI can be used by developer tools, IDEs, and frontends to:

 - Understand contract interfaces